chris-wood/draft-arc/draft-yun-cfrg-arc.md

   - m1Enc: Element, first encrypted secret.
   - m2Enc: Element, second encrypted secret.
   - requestProof: ZKProof, a proof of correct generation of m1Enc and m2Enc.
+    - challenge: Scalar, the challenge used in the proof of valid encryption.
+    - response0: Scalar, the response corresponding to m1.
+    - response1: Scalar, the response corresponding to m2.
+    - response2: Scalar, the response corresponding to r1.
+    - response3: Scalar, the response corresponding to r2.

 Outputs:
 - validity: Boolean, True if the proof verifies correctly, False otherwise.